Bambu-Research-Group/Bambu-Bus/README.md

 Tools &amp; Documentation relating to the Bambu Bus

 ## Introduction
-The bambu-bus is a propriatary protocol, based on UART trough a RS485 bus The UART is clocked at 1228800bps with 1 even parity bit and 1 stop bit
+The bambu-bus is a proprietary protocol, based on UART trough a RS485 bus<br>
+The UART is clocked at 1228800bps with 1 even parity bit and 1 stop bit

 ## Headers and Devices Adressing
-The bambu bus is using 2 packet formats,
+The bambu bus is using 2 packet formats,<br>
-The long header packet, which has data indication the master and slave between multiple avaible devices And The short header packet, which communicate between 1 preset master and slave
+The long header packet, which has data indication the master and slave between multiple avaible devices<br>
+And The short header packet, which communicate between 1 preset master and slave

-these packets are usually comprised of a start byte _3D_, a packet lenght indicator, and an 8 bit CRC for verifying the header integrity.
+these packets are usually comprised of a start byte _3D_, a packet lenght indicator, and an 8 bit CRC for verifying the header integrity.<br>

 ### Long form header